ntop/PF_RING/doc/vm/sriov.rst

    virsh start ubuntu16

-At this point you should be able to load the *ixgbevf* driver as explained in the previous section, and capture traffic from the Virtual Function.
+At this point you can log into the VM, load the *ixgbevf* driver (as explained in the previous section) and capture traffic from the Virtual Function.

 Assign a VF to a VM on VMWare
 -----------------------------